Tripadvisor

 Booking management

-Booking bulk actions fucntional prototype
+Booking bulk actions functional prototype

 Instead of building this workflow using Sketch and Invision (RIP), I worked directly with developers to generate a clickable prototype that was used in feedback sessions with customers.